 This plant is very common in Southwestern deserts.
 An evergreen, with waxy leaves that give off this smell.
 Particularly strong in the air with rain.
 Many people love the smell - likely because of the reminder of rain?!

-Is the weather predicting Monsoon thunderstorms?
-Why not plan indoor activities?
+If the weather is predicting Monsoon thunderstorms, plan some indoor activities.

 At least don't plan to be out in the wilderness!
 Be aware of problems you may encounter in monsoon weather.
 For instance, extraordinary wind gusts accompany a storm's beginning, with possible Dust Storms.
 Lightning can be an early danger.
 And remember flash floods!